Itgotworse26/MechaCar_Statistical_Analysis/README.md

 ![Lot 2 t-test](https://github.com/Itgotworse26/MechaCar_Statistical_Analysis/blob/main/Images/lot2_T-Test.JPG)

-* Lot 2 t-test results show sample mean is 1500.2 and the p-value is 0.61.
+* Lot 2 t-test results show sample mean is 1500.2 and the p-value is about 0.61.
 Because the p-value is much higher than the assumed statistical significance of 0.05, there is not enough evidence fail to reject the null hypothesis.
 There is no statistical difference from the population mean of 1500 pounds per square inch.

 ![Lot 3 t-test](https://github.com/Itgotworse26/MechaCar_Statistical_Analysis/blob/main/Images/lot3_T-Test.JPG)

-* Lot 3 t-test results show sample mean is 1496.14 and the p-value is 0.04.
+* Lot 3 t-test results show sample mean is 1496.14 and the p-value is about 0.04.
 Because the p-value is lower than the assumed statistical significance of 0.05, there is enough evidence the null hypothesis and accept the alternative hypothesis that the true mean is not equal to 1500.
 This means that this sample shows that there is a statistical difference from the population mean of 1500 pounds per square inch.

 ## Study Design: MechaCar vs Competition